yackko/fast-dashboard/README.md

 # fast-dashboard - A Fyne Dashboard Application

-This project is a dashboard application built with Go and the [Fyne](https://fyne.io/) GUI toolkit.
-It was bootstrapped using a Go script designed to generate a basic project structure with customizable tabs.
+A Go script designed to bootstrap Fyne-based dashboard applications.
+Its key feature is the ability to generate a foundational project structure where the initial dashboard tabs can be dynamically named by the developer during the setup process."

 ## Overview